kmiloarguello/morphoca/Readme.md

 ./Dilation Images/cell.pgm ESs/Cross3x3.pgm output.pgm
 ```
 That command will take an image as input (First parameter), also an structuring element (Second parameter) and Ouput image (Third parameter).
 If you wish you can plot you image by using the command `display output.pgm`

+## Binary filters

+This project contains different files for each operator.
+For example for the operator Dilation in a binary level you should run the file `Dilatation.c`, the next list show the whole list of files and its purpose.

+- `Dilatation.c` It performs a dilation in binary level
+- `Erosion.c` It performs an erosion in binary level
+- `Opening.c` It performs an opening in binary level
+- `Closing.c` It performs a closing in binary level

+## Grayscale filters

+The following files are related to the implementation of morphological filters but on grayscale.

+- `GrayDilation.c` It performs a dilation in a gray level
+- `GrayErosion.c` It performs an erosion in a gray level
+- `GrayOpening.c` It performs an opening in a gray level
+- `GrayClosing.c` It performs a closing in a gray level